bilal-fazlani/zio-maelstrom/docs/library-design/index.md

 These two streams are subscribed by two different consumers.
 Message stream is consumed by the `receive` api (invoked by the user).
 Reply stream is consumed by the `ResponseHandler` which is invoked during creation of  `MaelstromRuntime` layer.

-### Message Correlation
+### Request-Response

 Every message that needs a reply needs to have a `msg_id` field and all the reply messages need to have `in_reply_to` field set to the `msg_id` of the original message.
-This is how maelstrom correlates messages and replies.
+This is how maelstrom correlates messages and their replies.

 The `ask` api lets users send a message and also wait for a reply.
 It uses `Promise` to achieve this.
 When a message is sent, a `Promise` is created and stored in the `Hooks` layer.
 For every message in response stream, the `Hooks` layer completes corresponding promise with the message.
-The identification of reply in `Hooks` layer is based on combination of `msg_id` and `src`/`dest` of the message.
+The identification of reply in `Hooks` layer is based on combination of `msg_id` and `dest` of request message.